vendia/blog/pages/partners.md

     text: Deliver value to customers faster with a trusted partner
     contentAlignment: Left
     hideSeparator: true
-  - type: Text
-    text: Vendia’s network of cloud, technology, systems integrators, and data partners are ready to help you accelerate your data sharing.
-    theme: white
   - type: MediaWithText
     mediaPosition: right
     text: >-